wsydney76/craft4-ddev-starter/README.md

 __... don't you use images transforms defined in the CP?__

-* We think of image sizes as part of the design, so it feels more natural to define them in the frontend templates along with the markup they live in.
+* We consider image sizes to be integral to the design, hence it's more intuitive to define them in the frontend templates, where they are embedded.
-* Or define them in `config/custom.php` if used in multiple places.
+* Alternatively, define these sizes in `config/custom.php` if they are utilized in multiple locations.
-* Version control them along with the templates that use them without affecting the project config.
+* Implement version control in conjunction with the templates that utilize these dimensions, without impacting the project configuration.
-* Sizes can be calculated dynamically depending on user selections (alignment, aspect ratio).
+* Image sizes can be dynamically adjusted based on user choices (such as alignment, aspect ratio, etc.).o).

-__... don't you use a rich text field like Redactor?__
+__Why isn't a rich text field like Redactor/CKEditor used?__

-* We want to have a strict control over the look and feel of our site, keeping it clean and minimal.
+* We strive to maintain a high degree of control over the appearance of our site, aiming for a clean, minimal look and feel.
-* We want to avoid that users can add arbitrary html elements.
+* The objective is to prevent users from adding arbitrary HTML elements.
+* The websites we construct typically don't include large chunks of text.
-* We want to avoid that users can add arbitrary image sizes.
+* Similarly, we wish to stop users from inserting random image sizes.
-* So even for markdown we allow only a limited set of html elements.
+* Therefore, even for markdown, we only permit a limited selection of HTML elements.
-* The Redactor field type can be configured to use only what we want, but then it does not add a lot of benefit.
+* While the Redactor/CKEditor field type can be tailored to only permit what we want, its benefits are somewhat limited in such a restrictive setting.
-* We added a `/config/redactor/Custom.json` config file in case you can't resist.
-* The websites we build typically do not have a lot of long text chunks.
-* Yet another plugin...
+* In case Redactor/CKEditor is needed, we've included a `/config/redactor/Custom.json` configuration file and CKEditor configs.
+* The use of Redactor/CKEditor also introduces the need for an additional plugin.
+* Rich text editors embed media content like YouTube videos in a way that is not GDPR-compliant.
-* If you can't resist, you can set the `text` matrix block type field to Redactor field, and there is a `craft main/init/convert-text-blocks` command to convert existing content.
+* If Redactor/CKEditor is deemed necessary, the `text` matrix block type field can be set to the Redactor/CKEditor field.
+Additionally, a `craft main/init/convert-text-blocks` command is available to convert existing content.

 __... do you place the root folder for images outside the web root?__